There’s been a lot of talk of revolution lately.

 Before the last minute surge of engagement in the Scottish Referendum came to fruition, there was a phrase muttered by many a no voter: ‘why fix something which isn’t broken?’
 As time pushed us closer to the polling day this rhetoric transformed.
 Even Better Together, a campaign founded upon the principle of remaining as we are, was forced to acknowledge our broken democracy and the necessity of reform.
 It seemed that no one, regardless of where their pen marked on X on 18th September, stood in favour of an unaltered continuation from the British establishment.
 The referendum became (and perhaps has remained) synonymous with revolution and the appetite for it is far from dead.

 However, less than two months on and one would be forgiven for assuming that revolution – as utopian and transformative as its sentiments may appear – is inevitably doomed to deflate into a simmer of the boiling passion it once induced.
-David Cameron is yet to bat an eyelid at those immediate powers he promised and this week saw the resignation of the Scottish Labour leader Johann Lamont for reasons previously equated with the arguments for a yes vote (I don’t think the irony was lost on many).
+David Cameron is yet to bat an eyelid at those immediate powers he promised and this week saw the resignation of the Scottish Labour leader Johann Lamont for reasons previously equated with the arguments for a yes vote.
 We need revolution, we want revolution, but prior events could suggest that its manifestation is far from likely.

 Indeed, when police surrounded Parliament Square earlier this week in a bid to shatter the efforts of the Occupy Democracy campaign, it felt as though political protest – that long admired British tradition – was a thing of the past.
 As writer and activist David Graeber commented: ‘Metropolitan police regularly react with a wink and a smile if citizens camp on the street while queuing overnight for the latest iPhone.
 But to do it in furtherance of democratic expression is absolutely forbidden.’
 Yet, the occupation proceeded and the media were forced to react.
 Occupy Democracy should, therefore, be held as a hopeful example to those desiring revolution.